Niftory/niftory-crave-cadence/README.md

 You're now setup to run any desired commands against testnet.

 ## Common commands
-See `flow-cli-emulator.sh` for `flow-cli-testnet.sh` comman commands.
+See `flow-cli-emulator.sh` for `flow-cli-testnet.sh` common commands.